hummingbot/hummingbot/documentation/docs/guides/strategy.md

 Each of these files will serve a specific purpose.
 Visit our [strategy repository in GitHub](https://github.com/CoinAlpha/hummingbot/tree/master/hummingbot/strategy) to learn more about the file structure and naming conventions for different strategies.

 Lastly, we also need to create a template file in humingbot-master/Hummingbot/templates.
-Like the strategy files and folders, template file name also follows a convention.
+Like the strategy files and folders, the template file name also follows a convention.
 Let’s look at these files individually.
 ###Add functionality to the files
 After the files and folders are ready, we will have to add functionalities to the files.
 Let's visit each of them.